rywible/wrela6/docs/design/compiler-pipeline-design.md

 - UTF-16 string constants for firmware output
 - small integer conversion helpers

-The default stdlib may wrap these candidates in ordinary Wrela APIs, but the wrapper is not trusted by the compiler.
+The compiler-shipped stdlib source may wrap these candidates in ordinary Wrela APIs, but the wrapper is not trusted by the compiler.
 No runtime support operation may depend on libc, compiler-rt, or external object files.

 ## AArch64 Backend